-As of July 2019, I will be Assistant Professor of Philosophy at the University of California, Santa Cruz.
-I earned my Ph.D. in Philosophy at Columbia University, where I also taught in the Core Curriculum.
+I am Assistant Professor of Philosophy at the University of California, Santa Cruz.
+I received my Ph.D. in Philosophy from Columbia University, where I also taught in the Core Curriculum.

 My research interests include normative ethics (esp. non-ideal moral theory), aesthetics (esp. aesthetic normativity), and philosophy in/of literature (esp.
 Proust).